 Heavy whipping cream can also be used as-is if you are short on time.
 However, this will only work as a swap in soups and sauces to provide a creamy texture.

 Below are some frequently asked questions that can aid you in your cooking endeavors with sour cream and its alternatives.

 Yes, milk can substitute sour cream in recipes like sauces or soups.
 Again, you’ll want to add two tablespoons of lemon juice to provide the tangy taste sour cream offers.
 You can use this alternative for both savory and sweet desserts, though you may find sweet desserts less moist with this method, particularly sweet loaves.

 While it depends on your recipe, a few good substitutes are Greek yogurt or vegan sour cream.
 Both work well to provide a tangy taste and similar consistency.

 You can use buttermilk to replace sour cream in banana bread.
 It provides a similar flavor and adds richness to the banana bread.
 Another great option is cream cheese – it can be mixed directly into the batter for a decadent loaf.

 From a calorie perspective, sour cream is healthier.
 Two tablespoons of sour cream contain 52 calories, while one tablespoon of mayo has approximately double the amount.

-The above list will help you cook with confidence even when you notice you are out of sour cream, are seeking a healthier alternative, or looking for a dairy-free option.
+The above list will help you cook confidently even when you notice you are out of sour cream, are seeking a healthier alternative, or are looking for a dairy-free option.